 You cannot stumble into something novel by sticking to your routine.
 Serendipity requires doing things you’ve never done before, meeting random people, reading random books, etc. This is how you find new things, make connections between different fields, create theories, etc.

 The problem is that our lives are not engineered for randomness—they’re engineered for producing predictable outputs in predictable units of time.
+Unfortunately, that predictability turns into unknown habits, and unknown habits impede growth.

 References